-Note that the guidelines recommended in this document are based on experience and simulation work performed at Intel while developing Pentium 4 processor with 512-KB L2 cache on 0.13 micron process in the 478-pin package and Pentium 4 processor 90 nm process in 865G/865GV/865PE/865P chipset-based systems.
+Note that the guidelines recommended in this document are based on experience and simulation work performed at Intel while developing the Pentium 4 processor with 512-KB L2 cache on 0.13 micron process in the 478-pin package and Pentium 4 processor on 90 nm process in an 848P chipset-based system.

 Board designers may use the associated Intel schematics as a reference.
 These schematics are provided in separate documents (see Section 1.1).
-While the schematics cover a specific design implementation, the core schematics will remain the same for most 865G/865GV/865PE/865P chipset-based platforms.
-The schematic set provides a reference schematic for each 865G/865GV/865PE/865P chipset component as well as common motherboard options.
+The schematic sets provide reference schematics for the 848P chipset as well as common motherboard options.
 Additional flexibility is possible through other permutations of these options and components.
-Refer to the appropriate Schematics document (see Section 1.1) for the schematic diagrams.
+Refer to the appropriate schematics document for the schematic diagrams.